 And what they did was simply repeat a bunch of cosmetic features.

-Talked about single action, dual action triggers and so forth.
+Talked about single action, dual action, triggers, and so forth.

-It was all designed to impact the low information citizen into believing that certain Weapons are invented for the express purpose of mass murder.
+It was all designed to impact the low-information citizen into believing that certain weapons are invented for the express purpose of mass murder.

 Weapons you can buy.

-Chemical weapons, biological weapons, tanks, missiles, rockets, but we're not talking about that.
+Now, there are weapons made for mass murder, chemical weapons, biological weapons, tanks, missiles, rockets, but we're not talking about that.

 This was a purely manufactured term.